timtimkaaa/MyObsidianRepoo/Inbox/Research plan.md

 ### Methodology and participants

-A good methodology will list:
+A good **methodology** will list:

 - The procedures you’ll use while collecting the information you need to answer your research questions
 - The time and location of product tests and interviews
 - Who will conduct the tests
 - How the tests will be conducted

+More exactly a good methodology should include:

+- The type of study, like an unmoderated usability study, which means participants go through the instructions, tasks, and questions on their own without a moderator.
+- The location of the study, like the United States (remote), which means U.S. participants will go through the usability study in their own homes.
+- The specific dates when the study will take place.
+As shown in the example, sessions will take place on February 8 and 9.
+- The number of participants included in the study.
+For example, five participants are responsible for completing the collaborative ordering tasks on their own; one of the participants is randomly chosen to submit the group order; and each participant is responsible for completing a questionnaire on their experience privately.
+- A short description of the study session.
+As shown in the example, each session will last 45 minutes and will include an introduction, a list of tasks, and a short questionnaire.

-The participants section of your UX research study plan should include:
+The **participants** section of your UX research study plan should include:

-- The primary characteristics of people you’ll recruit to participate
+- The primary characteristics of ideal participants, like their age, gender, race, accessibility needs, and in the case of the example, coffee preferences
-- An incentive for people to participate
+- An incentive for people to participate, like a $10 CoffeeHouse gift card to any physical or online store.
-- A means to thank them for their participation
+- A means to thank the participants for their time, like a short thank-you message